How to Set Up Your Own Audiobookshelf Server for SoundLeaf

 ghcr.io/advplyr/audiobookshelf

-- Install cloudflared on your server
+- Install cloudflared on your server.

-- Run:
+- Run

-- Create an Ubuntu server
+- Spin up an Ubuntu server.

-- Run the Docker command from Option B
+- Run the same

 server {